cpmpercussion/creative-prediction/docs/nime.md

 - _Demo_: Zeldic Music Generator
 - _Exercise_: Make your own text/melody generator

+#### Exercise: Make your own text generator.

+1. Start by opening the example code for inventing Star Trek episode titles. (try the advanced version which is less verbose)
+2. Step through the code, and make sure that you can get it to generate some interesting text.
+3. Try changing the diversity/temperature to produce more "normal" and more "weird" results.
+4. Now it gets interesting.
+Think of some data that YOU would like to generate which can be represented as text.
+This could be actual text, or something else (images, or sound) represented as text characters.
+Almost everything in computing can be represented as text, so there's a lot of scope for experimentation!
+Change the LSTM text generator to learn from your dataset and to generate new creative data.
+5. Think about how your creative data generator could be applied in a work of art.
+Could it be integrated into a website, or some kind of art installation?
+Come up with a artistic concept that relies on genuine data generation.
+What questions would this work ask of technology, and of us?

 #### Using Mixture Density Networks (MDNs) to predict NIME data with RoboJam {#mixture-density}

 (45m talk, 45m hack).